dmarczydlo/estimations/mankiewicz/magic-estimation.md

 - Global accessibility and collaboration
 - Structured workflow for input → calculation → output/reporting
 - Integration with external systems (MGX, Mango, SAP)
-- Improved user experience and data validation
+- Better user experience and data validation
 - Calculation of costs in manufacturer process and competitor comparison

 ### Solution Vision